AIDRI/PlaneAI/3.taxiways/README.md

 ## Done / to be done :

 - [x] Detect lines
-- [x] Detect differents ways : right, up, left
+- [x] Detect differents ways : right, up, left.
-- [x] Compute the angle required for the aircraft to turn
+- [x] Compute the angle required for the aircraft to turn.
-- [ ] Determining the route to the boarding gate
+- [ ] Determining the route to the boarding gate.
-- [ ] Differentiating the different intersections
+- [ ] Differentiating the different intersections.
+- [ ] Add it to XPlane 11.